subfuzion/voting-demo/README.md

 - Cast votes at this address.
 - Display voting results by appending `/results` to the web address.

+Skaffold displays streaming log output in the terminal.

 > **Note:** you can also get the public address from the **External endpoints** field from this
 > link (substituting values for `REGION`, `CLUSTER_ID` and `PROJECT_ID`)
 > https://console.cloud.google.com/kubernetes/service/REGION/CLUSTER_ID/default/frontend-external/overview?project=PROJECT_ID

 ## Clean up

+Press `Ctrl-C` to stop Skaffold log streaming.

+To stop the voting app from running and to delete Kubernetes resources in the cluster, enter:

 ```text
 skaffold delete